-The first half of the 1980’s were good to the Royals and in 1985 they would put it altogether and win the World Series by defeating their cross state rival, the St. Louis Cardinals in 1985.
-The Royals would remain decent for the next ten years (although they did not reach the playoffs) but from the mid 90’s to the early 2010’s organization did not perform very well and more often than not found themselves in the bottom half of the standings.
+The first half of the 1980s was good to the Royals and in 1985 they would put it all together and win the World Series by defeating their cross-state rival, the St. Louis Cardinals in 1985.
+The Royals would remain decent for the next ten years (although they did not reach the playoffs) but from the mid 90’s to the early 2010’s organizations did not perform very well and more often than not found themselves in the bottom half of the standings.

 After 29 years, the Royals returned to the postseason as a wild card team and advanced to the World Series but were beaten by the San Francisco Giants.
 The next year they would return to the World Series but this time they would beat the New York Mets to take their second championship.

 Note: Baseball lists are based on an amalgamation of tenure, traditional statistics, advanced statistics, playoff statistics, and post-season accolades.